openshift-eng/aos-cd-jobs/docs/sop/gather-cluster-logs.md

 ## Synopsis

 ````
-  ssh -i online/logs_access_key opsmedic@use-tower2.ops.rhcloud.com \
-      -- -u USER -c CLUSTER [-n node1 node2...] > logs.tar.gz
+  online/gather-logs.sh -u USER -c CLUSTER [-n node1 node2...] > logs.tar.gz
 ````

-**NOTE**: the collected logs are dumped to the standard output as a compressed tarball, so **you must redirect the output of ssh** to a file of your choice.
+**NOTE**: the collected logs are dumped to the standard output as a compressed tarball, so **you should redirect the output** to a file of your choice.

 ## SSH key to access logs

-Access to logs is done via ssh to a bastion host as the *opsmedic* user with a specific SSH key that is used for this purpose only.
+Access to logs is done via ssh to a bastion host with a specific SSH key that is used for this purpose only.
 This SSH key is recreated on a weekly basis and stored in the *rotating_keys* branch of the [shared-secrets repo](https://github.com/openshift/shared-secrets/tree/rotating_keys).

+## Command usage

+The log gathering command accepts 3 parameters:

+- `-u username` (**required**): specify your kerberos id here.

+- `-c cluster` (**required**): which cluster to collect logs from.
+If you provide an invalid cluster id you will get a list of the cluster names that are currently accepted by the script.

+- `-n node1 node2...` (optional): an optional list of nodes to collect logs from

+If you don't specify nodes with `-n`, only master-related information is collected.
+If you need logs for the node-related services from the masters you need to explicitly list them after `-n`.

+Here's a summary of the workflow to get logs from a cluster:

+ 0. (one-time preparation) Clone the *shared-secrets* repo:

+    ````
+    $ git clone git@github.com:openshift/shared-secrets.git
+    ````

+ 1. Check out the latest *rotating_keys* branch to get the current SSH key for log gathering:

+    ````
+    $ cd /path/to/your/cloned/shared-secrets
+    $ git checkout rotating_keys
+    $ git pull
+    ````

+ 2. Collect logs from the cluster/nodes of choice.
+For example:

+    ````
+    $ online/gather-logs.sh -u YourKerberosID  -c free-stg  \
+             -n ip-172-31-65-74.us-east-2.compute.internal  \
+                ip-172-31-69-53.us-east-2.compute.internal  \
+          > logs.tar.gz
+    ````

+### Direct ssh invocation

+The `gather-logs.sh` helper script in the `shared-secrets` repo just makes sure that the key is available with correct permissions, that output is properly redirected, and then invokes ssh.

+If you want you can use ssh directly, taking care of argument separation.
+This is an example invocation via direct ssh, equivalent to the example above:

+    ````
+    $ ssh -i online/logs_access_key opsmedic@use-tower2.ops.rhcloud.com \
+          -- -u YourKerberosID  -c free-stg                 \
+             -n ip-172-31-65-74.us-east-2.compute.internal  \
+                ip-172-31-69-53.us-east-2.compute.internal  \
+          > logs.tar.gz
+    ````

+**NOTE**: in order to separate ssh client parameters from the parameters of the log collection script you must add `--` before the script's params.

 ## Information collected